 We can dance if we want to

 I was grateful to wake up without an alarm Sunday morning until I realized it was 6:45.
 I needed to check out and change hotels, and I had a 7:30 meeting.
 I jumped up, showered, extended my checkout time, and ran to meet Tami for a Working Life Project interview.
-Tami shared a powerful story of entrepreneurial spirit, and it was perfect for the project.
+Tami shared a compelling story of entrepreneurial spirit, and it was perfect for the project.
 I was energized and ready for the day’s sessions.

 Gretchen Rubin, the author of The Happiness Project, kicked off the morning sessions with a talk about our search for happiness.